 No concrete batching facility will be required at the site.
-All concrete will be brought to site by truck.
-Wet concrete operations adjacent to watercourses will be avoided where possible.
-A suitable risk assessment for wet concreting will be completed prior to works being carried out which will include measures to prevent discharge of alkaline wastewaters or contaminated storm water to groundwater.
+All ready-mixed concrete will be brought to site by truck.
+A suitable risk assessment for wet concreting will be completed prior to works being carried out which will include the following measures to prevent discharge of alkaline wastewaters or contaminated storm water to groundwater: